10 Brock Street

-10 Brock Street is a contemporary sixteen story office building designed by WilkinsonEyre and located in a London, England, The building is part of a development called Regent's Place which is made up of eight buildings.
+10 Brock Street is a contemporary sixteen story office building designed by WilkinsonEyre and in London, England, The building is part of a development called Regent's Place which is made up of eight buildings.
 The development was commissioned by British Land.
 The unique visual elements include geometric angled planes, luminescent facades and angled roofline.

 Design

 The building has three different sections which produce three different roof lines.
 Each section appears to be a separate building. together and separate they take on a crystalline appearance.
 It is a 3 core design which s referred to as in the style of Renzo Piano.

 The office building s part of the Regent's Place development, which is a 13-acre site for the British Land company.
 The site includes retail, and residential in a total of eight buildings.
 There are 20,000 people who either work or live at the site.
-The original commission in 2003 called for three buildings of staggered height, but the Financial crisis of 2007–2008 caused the construction plans to change.
-10 Brock street became a single building with a larger footprint.
+The original commission in 2003 called for three buildings of staggered height, but the 2008 financial crisis caused the construction plans to change.
+10 Brock Street became a single building with a larger footprint.
+Initial tenants included Debenhams, Facebook and Manchester City Football Club.